lasc01/javascriptProjects/README.md

-These are some interesting javascript projects I got my hands on
+These are some interesting javascript projects I got my hands.